mattwigway/SnapshotTests.jl/README.md

 @snapshot_test "test_name" expression
 ```

 This will compute `expression`, and compare the result against a serialized value (the snapshot).
 By default, snapshots will be found in `$JULIA_PROJECT/snapshots`.
-Within that folder, there will be one snapshot for each snapshot test, serialized using the built-in Julia `Serialization` module.
+Within that folder, there will be one snapshot for each snapshot test, serialized using the built-in Julia `Serialization` module and gzipped.

 ### Creating snapshots